trickstercache/trickster/docs/developer/discovery-providers.md

   failures operators care about.
 See how `httpsd`'s subscription wraps the source's `Poll`.

+- **`pkg/discovery/blockingquery`** — the cursor half of HashiCorp's
-  **Blocking-query providers** return `poller.PollNow` so the next request is issued immediately, since the waiting happens on the server.
-Two things they must get right, both of which `consul` demonstrates: a minimum gap between requests, or a service changing faster than the loop becomes a spin against the server at its busiest; and a poll timeout that outlasts the server-side wait, since `poller/http` deliberately holds no second deadline underneath the iteration context.
+  blocking query protocol, shared by `consul` and `nomad`.
+It handles the three traps a provider would otherwise rediscover: an index that goes backwards means the server's state was reset and the client must start over rather than park forever; an index below 1 is reserved; and a resource changing faster than the loop needs a floor between requests, or "the server does the waiting" becomes a spin against that server at its busiest.
+A provider using it still owns a poll timeout that outlasts the server-side wait, since `poller/http` deliberately holds no second deadline underneath the iteration context.

-  **Testing a blocking-query provider** requires a fake that honors the wait parameter, not one that answers immediately.
-The timeout path is the common case for a stable service, and it is also how a client recovers when the server's cursor goes backwards -- a fake that parks forever makes correct recovery look broken.
-See `pkg/discovery/consul`'s `fakeConsul`.
+  **Testing a blocking-query provider** requires a fake that honors the wait parameter, not one that answers immediately — the timeout path is the common case for a stable service, and it is also the only way a client learns its cursor went backwards, since it cannot learn that while parked. `pkg/testutil/blockingquery` provides one; point it at whichever cursor header the API uses.

 - **`pkg/discovery/memberlist`** — decoders for the two member-list
   documents (native and Prometheus `file_sd`/`http_sd`), shared by the